mattheu/MinQueue/readme.md

 * Handles scripts loaded in the footer.
 These are minified and concatenated separately.
 * Works if WordPress is installed in a subdirectory.
 * Complete control - only a manually defined list of files is processed.
-* Multiple minified files.
-Can specify several lists of handles to be minified and concatenated into separate files.
-Useful if you have scripts that are loaded conditionally and should be handled separately rather than minified and concatenated into one large file.
+* Multiple, independently processed files.
 * Minified files are only loaded if at least one component file should be loaded.
 * Compatable with localized scripts.
 * Compatable with LESS: use wp-less plugin: https://github.com/sanchothefat/wp-less.git
 * Debugger tool - displays a list of scripts and styles enqueued on each page on the front end of the site.

+## Instructions ##

+* Install & Activate the plugin.

+### Basic Use ###

+* Enable the plugin front end tool to check what scripts and styles are minified on each page.
+* Copy the file handles you want to minify, and paste them into the minify queue textarea on the settings page.
+* Save the settings and view the front end of your site.
+The processed files are generated on page load.
+Check that everything is working correctly.
+* Uncheck the show debugger option and save the settings again.

+### Advanced Use ###

+* Multiple independantly proccessed files.
+You can specify several lists of file handles to be minified and concatenated into separate files.
+Useful if you have scripts that are loaded conditionally on certain pages and should be handled separately rather than minified and concatenated into one large file.
+* Options can be defined in your config file.
+This then disables access to the settings page in the admin.

 ## Problems? ##